oscie57/GiveMiiBBCiPlayer/README.md

 ```

 The app then checks if acquiring this token has been sucessful and if not it will display the error.
 The acquired token itself is not used.
-This is a Wii U Plugin System plugin for Aroma which just makes this request always return sucess and thus allowing the YouTube app to continue functioning.
+This is a Wii U Plugin System plugin for Aroma which just makes this request always return sucess and thus allowing the BBC iPlayer app to continue functioning.

 This project is a fork of [GiveMiiYouTube](https://github.com/PretendoNetwork/GiveMiiYouTube), a similar project that instead patches the YouTube app.